selaere/vurlrs/README.md

 `_error x` raises an error with the message _x_.

+### variables

+`set n v` sets a variable with name _n_. it will be local only if _n_ starts with `.`. it can later be retrieved with `[n]` or `_get n`.

+the names of all the locals or globals can be retrieved by calling `_locals` or `_globals` respectively.

+### io

+`print ...` outputs its arguments to stdout, separated by spaces, with a trailing newline. `_printraw` outputs its arguments to stdout, without separators or newlines. `_printerr` and `_printerrraw` output to stderr instead.

+`input` (no arguments) reads one line from stdin.

+`_time` gets the current unix time, as seconds.

 ### random number generation

 these commands will only work if the feature `fastrand` is enabled

 `_rand` returns a random float between 0 and 1. `_random x y` returns a random integer between x and y, inclusive.

-### variables

-`set n v` sets a variable with name _n_. it will be local only if _n_ starts with `.`. it can later be retrieved with `[n]` or `_get n`.

-the names of all the locals or globals can be retrieved by calling `_locals` or `_globals` respectively.